← Guides

 Direct impact on CRO

 The immediate effect of successful optimization is a decrease in the bounce rate: fewer users leave your site before it has even finished loading.
-In addition, a fast site promotes customer loyalty and encourages impulse purchases — essential factors in any successful CRO strategy.
-Thus, investing in improving server performance is not only a technical asset but also a strategic one for maximizing your sales on Shopify.
+In addition, a fast site promotes customer loyalty and encourages impulse purchases – essential factors in any successful CRO strategy.
+Thus, investing in improving server performance is not only a technical asset but also a strategic one to maximize your sales on Shopify.

 Shopify: impact of animations and videos on speed and Conversion Rate Optimization (CRO)